aiMonster/Garmin-Contrast-Shower/README.md

 - Add the possibility to select the activity type
 - Fix touchscreen issue
 - Configure first cycle type
+- Live HR and Time of the day

 Low priority:
 - Add summary/confirmation screen after Save